SharinaS/Cloud-Engineering-Fundamentals/VPC.md

 Now, we need to configure our Routes Table so we have a route out into the internets.

 ## Configure Routes Table
+*"A route table specifies how packets are forwarded between the subnets within your VPC, the internet, and your VPN connection." - AWS*

 Make a route out into the Internet.

 Go to Routes Table.

 Click on the radio button that corresponds to the route that belongs to the VPC you created.
-Check the column "VPC ID" if you're not sure (there will be a default route in there too)
+Check the column "VPC ID" if you're not sure which route is which).

 Down below, click the tab "Routes."
-You'll see two routes.
-These two routes are letting the two subnets I created "talk to each other."
+You'll see two routes. *These two routes are letting the two subnets I created "talk to each other."*

 Click the tab "Subnet Associations."
 You'll see a note that says "You do not have any subnet associations."
 So, if we put a route out into the internet via our main route table, any subnet we create will be public by default.
 We always want our main route *private.* We want a *separate route table for our public subnets.*

-Go back to the tab "Routes."
-Click "Create Route Table."
+Up above, click the button, "Create Route Table."
 A new page will open up.
 Name it and choose the VPC you want to associate it with.
 * I'm calling this one "Sharina-PublicRoute."
-  * Any subnet associated with this route table will be able to talk to the internet.
+  * Any subnet that will be associated with this route table will be able to talk to the internet.

 Back in the list of routes, I now have two routes - the original one that got created with the VPC creation, and this new one.
 Note that the automatically made one is the main route.

 ### Make routes for IPv4 and IPv6 to the Internet Gateway:
-With the radio button clicked for the PublicRoute you created, next, to create a route out to the internet, Click the tab, "Routes", and then the button, "Edit routes."
-In the new screen, click " Add route.
+With the radio button clicked for the Public Route you created, next, (to create a route out to the internet,) Click the tab, "Routes", and then click the button, "Edit routes."

+In the new window, click "Add route."
 A new row is created.
-Add in `0.0.0.0/0`.
+Type in `0.0.0.0/0`.
 For Target, choose "Internet Gateway," and choose the gateway you created.

-We can now add our route, by adding another row to the "Edit routes" table.
+We can now add a route out, by adding another row to the "Edit routes" table.
 We can add the IPv6 by typing in `::/0` to give us a route out.
-In Target, choose "Internet Gateway" again, and choose the gateway created prior.
+In Target, choose "Internet Gateway" again, and choose the gateway you created prior.

 Now, any subnet associated with the Route Table will automatically become public (based on the above settings) for IPv4 and IPv6.

 ### Associate the Subnets
-Given that my radio button is still clicked for "Sharina-PublicRoute," I'm going to click the tab "Subnet Associations."
-Then, click the button, "Edit subnet associations.
+Given that my radio button is still clicked for my public route," I'm going to click the tab "Subnet Associations."
+Then, click the button, "Edit subnet associations."

 Out of the two subnets that appear, click the radio button of the one you'd like to associate with your route table.